klenin/Yuzu/Yuzu/docs/reference.md

 #### `BOM`
 If `true`, UTF-8 byte order mark (bytes `EF BB BF`) is allowed before the first byte of input stream during deserialization.
 Default value is `false`.

+#### `FloatingPointFormat`
+If empty, `float` and `double` values are serialized by internal code.
+Otherwise, `ToString(FloatingPointFormat)` is used.
+Note that roundtrip is only guaranteed when using internal serializer.
+Default value is empty string.

 ## `BinarySerializeOptions`